khuranabal/khuranabal.github.io/_posts/2022-01-04-setup-github-pages-with-jekyll.md

 ### Prerequisite
-Use template repo to get started, we are using minimal-mistakes theme of jeykell, feel free to use any other theme if required.
-Get all the content from [repo][template]
+Use template repo to get started, we are using minimal-mistakes theme of jeykell, feel free to use any other theme as per need.
+Download [repo][template]

 Test if its working fine on local by executing below command and then browsing on localhost:4000
 ```sh